chenchih/TechNote/CheatNote/README.md

 7b5b95b ading readme
 ```
 You can see it create a new commit `1ede0b9 (HEAD -> master) Revert "bad update"` instead of removing the `568e132 bad update`.
-using revert will be safer, which preserving commit in the history.
-This allow you to switch back in future if you want to use.
+Using revert will be safer, which preserves the commit in the history.
+This allows you to switch back in future if you want to use.

 <a name="7.case4">
 #### Case4 reset back to uncommit [🔙](#7.reset)
-In this example I will show you how to reset back to uncommit status and return back to commit status:
+In this example, I will show you how to reset back to uncommitted status and return to commit status:
 - step2: undo commit(return to step1)
 - step3: undo step2 (return to step1)

-Step1: add and commit file
+Step1: Add and commit file
 ```
 git init
 echo "Initial text" > README.md
 git add README.md
 git commit -m "initial commit"

-# in case this is a typo which we want to undo
+# in case this is a typo, which we want to undo
 echo "bad update" > README.md
 git commit -am "bad update"
 ```